apua/flowdock/README.rst

 Emoji
 ------------------------------

+Unfortunately, invoking :meth:`send` and :meth:`edit` to set emoji doesn't work;
-Unfortunately, till now Flowdock does not provide API for emoji.
+Flowdock doesn't provide API for emoji, either.

 A possible solution is emulating browser behavior to login with password, create web socket connection, and then communicate with Flowdock server to ask change emoji.